bottenderjs/bottenderjs.github.io/content/docs/Platforms-Slack.md

 ## Events

-There are many types of events your bot may receive from Slack, but it's up to you whether to subscribe each of them.
+There are many types of events your bot may receive from Slack, but it's up to you whether to subscribe to each of them.
 In Bottender, you can access them via `context.event`.
 For more information, check [SlackEvent Reference](./APIReference-SlackEvent) and [official docs](https://api.slack.com/events).

 For the **message** related events, Bottender supports some helpers: